 I regard Seneca’s prescription as almost impossible to fulfil because of the high level of energy it requires.
 I wonder how many individuals have the energy and motivation to seek the golden mean between severity and leniency, year after year, so that they can live without regret.

-The Roman Emperors Marcus Ulpius Traianus (53-117 AD) and Publius Aelius Hadrianus (76-138 AD) took Seneca’s prescription to heart and did their best to govern “in a firm, but gentle manner,” but their reigns still show periods of savage brutality.
+The Roman Emperors Marcus Ulpius Traianus or Trajan (53-117 AD) and Publius Aelius Hadrianus (76-138 AD) took Seneca’s prescription to heart and did their best to govern “in a firm, but gentle manner,” but their reigns still show periods of savage brutality.

 Why does Seneca’s prescription prove so difficult to put into practice?
 Because it regards leniency and severity as isolated, self-standing virtues that need constant calibration.